 When a smoker tries to quit smoking, the strongest cravings come from habitual cues.
 The smell of coffee in the morning can trigger a strong craving for nicotine.
 Driving past the gas station where you’d buy your cigarettes and morning coffee can create a very strong craving.
 A large meal and the feeling of fullness creates another craving.
 This is one of the reasons habits are so difficult to change.

 We don’t realize that these subtle cues exist but our minds and bodies take notice.
 And because our minds crave habit, we are constantly bombarded with unconscious signals to feed our habit.
 Just finished dinner?
 Our pancreas starts releasing insulin in anticipation of the sugary dessert that is soon to come.
 And if we don’t get it?
 That rush of insulin could make us sleepy.
 Our minds may actually sense fullness or tiredness as a need for a sweet treat.

 And the reward?
 Its a dose of simple carbohydrates (sugar) that give us a subtle rush of energy or, in the case of a smoker, the nicotine that triggers a dopamine release.

-Without changing our habits, the best gastric bypass, Lap Band, gastric sleeve surgery in the world will not be successful long-term.
+Without changing our habits, the best gastric bypass, Lap Band, or gastric sleeve surgery in the world will not likely be successful long-term.
 Whether you’ve already had weight loss surgery or are only considering it, the time to change is now.
 These five simple habit changes should be implemented now.
 Starting now will start your weight loss surgery journey on the right foot.
 The hope is that you’ll understand how important habits are and slowly but surely more positive habits will become part of your daily routine.